Piyush-sudo-007/piyush_binance_bot/README.md

-# Binance Futures CLI Bot — Production-ready Skeleton
+# Binance Futures CLI Bot

 See README in project for usage and production checklist.